MVGopi/Email_Sending_Django/README.md

 * EmailMessage is the classname in django.core.mail used for sending an email this class needs subject of email, body of email, sender mail, receiver mail parameters
 	* attch_file() is function of EmailMessage class to send an attacment along with email, It requires file path
 ____
-### Create email.html file in templates folder existed in email_sending app with below lines of html code
+### Create email.html file in templates folder existed in app folder with below lines of html code
 ```html
 <!DOCTYPE html>
 <html>